mohammeddevOG/Market-Analyzer-/README.md

    ```

    The container starts the scheduler and checks every minute whether the Saudi or U.S. market has just opened.
 When an open window is detected on a valid trading day, the system trains models for each configured ticker and posts a consolidated Discord message.

+   > If `DISCORD_WEBHOOK_URL` is omitted, the container posts to the default educational webhook baked into `predictor.py`.

 3. (Optional) Force an immediate prediction cycle on launch: